 SherryI graduated from the University of Maine, Farmington with a degree in Elementary Education.
 I have taught a variety of age groups including reading recovery, middle school, kindergarten and preschool.
 I enjoy hiking, camping, reading and crafting.
 My favorite thing about teaching is when children transfer what they have learned to a new situation.

-The First Lutheran School Age Care Program is recognized in the child care profession for dedication to children, staff and programming.
+The First Lutheran Children’s Programs is recognized in the child care profession for dedication to children, staff and programming.
 I am glad for the opportunity to be another active, caring, committed member of the staff.
 I worked elsewhere in school age care for two years and worked in public and special libraries.

 School Age Care

 Sara C.I came to First Lutheran Children’s Programs after retiring from teaching in Falmouth for thirty-six years.
 Working in the School Age Care program gave me the interaction with children and adults I enjoy.
 When I am not at First Lutheran, I am working at Portland Head Light as an assistant during the summer and cruise ship seasons.